 As mentioned before, the LGBTQIA+ community and people are highly sensitive and quite allergic to the pinkwashing phenomenon.
 They are very adept at discovering brands’ blunders.
 For instance, one of the examples of shallow actions on behalf of global brands is BMW.
 It has changed its logos on all social media accounts – except those active in the Middle East.
 This has caused controversy as for many Internet users it is a sign of evident profit-driven calculating and riding the Pride wave.
 This lets the brand face other criticisms.
 Some people reproach its past, specifically its links to the Nazis.

 In our opinion, however, this is taken too far.
 The people who make it up now have no influence on its history and apparently want to dissociate themselves from what was and try for better.
 Not perfect yet?
 It is worth appreciating the effort – and constructively correcting what can be improved.
-If it serves good causes, brands do have the right to pivot, change their values and rebrand.
+If it serves good causes, brands do have the right to pivot, change their values and conduct a rebranding.

 Making of an inclusive brand – follow these rules